Skip to content

 • much more material than a classic sweater

-• a longer, more enveloping cut
+• a longer and more enveloping cut

 • large pieces to knit

-• a dense knit to maintain its shape
+• dense knitting to maintain its shape

 • a premium finish (pockets, belt, clean edges)